Toyota Corolla (E140): Japan

 The Japanese model included a rear-view monitor which displays an image of the area at the rear of the vehicle while backing up to reduce the burden on the driver while parking.
 Also, the optional Intelligent Parking Assist system supports steering operations when parallel parking and backing into a parking space.
 Ultrasonic sensors installed on the front of the vehicle detect other parked vehicles and, based on the results, estimate the physical dimensions of a vacant parking space and set the target parking position.

-The Corolla Axio introduced a Pre-Crash Safety System that uses millimeter-wave radar.
-When the millimeter-wave radar detects a high risk of collision, the Pre-Crash Seatbelts improves initial restraint capabilities for passengers while the Pre-Crash Brake Assist System decelerates the vehicle to reduce the collision speed and contribute to less damage induced by collision.
+The Corolla Axio introduced a Pre-Crash Safety System that uses millimetre-wave radar.
+When the millimetre-wave radar detects a high risk of collision, the Pre-Crash Seatbelts improves initial restraint capabilities for passengers while the Pre-Crash Brake Assist System decelerates the vehicle to reduce the collision speed and contribute to less damage induced by collision.
 The Radar Cruise Control system detects and monitors the preceding vehicle and the lane, maintaining a fixed distance according to the preceding vehicle's speed within a preset range of speed.

 Both the Corolla Axio and Corolla Fielder received their facelift on 28 October 2008.
 The Corolla Axio only received a redesigned front grille and rear lights, while the Corolla Fielder also received a redesigned front bumper.

 In 2011, a total of 70,758 Corolla Axios were sold in Japan.